gwallison/openFF-build/README.md

 **Version 5**: Data downloaded from FracFocus on May 14, 2020.
 No other changes.

 **Version 4**: Data downloaded from FracFocus on March 20, 2020.
-Added the generated field, infServiceCo.
+Added the generated field, `infServiceCo`.
 This field is an attempt to identify the primary service company of a fracking event.
-Including in the output files the raw field 'Projection' which is needed to accurately map using lat/lon data.
+Including in the output files the raw field `Projection` which is needed to accurately map using lat/lon data.

 **Version 3**: Data downloaded from FracFocus on Jan.
 22, 2020.
 Modified the